urcsc170/2018-spring-csc170/lab02-first-html-webpage/instructions.md

 # Lab 2: First HTML Webpage
-*Due: Monday, January 29, 2018 at 9:00 AM (before the next lab comes out)<br>Note: you have TWO lab sections to complete this assignment*
+*Due: Monday, January 29, 2018 at 9:00 AM (before the next lab comes out)*

+*Note: you have TWO lab sections (a full week) to complete this assignment; that's more than you need, but we need to make sure everyone who joined the course late catches up*

 In this assignment, you will create a new HTML file and load it with “dummy” content.
 Then you will markup the content with HTML tags.
 And finally, you will upload the HTML file to your account on the web server.

 You will need to remember your FTP account information from the previous lab.

 You will have to look-up how to use certain HTML tags.  [www.w3schools.com](https://www.w3schools.com/) is a good web site to use for researching HTML tags and how they work but keep in mind, w3schools.com is not an official reference of the W3C.
 It has outdated information and errors!
-Always defer to information from the professor.
+Always defer to information from the TAs or the professor.

 ## Step 1: Create a new HTML file